aws-samples/sample-cv-image-verification/README.md

 **Integrations**: Invoked by messages from the Job Processing Queue.
 Reads images from the Storage Bucket.
 Uses Amazon Bedrock and Amazon Rekognition for analysis.
 Reads configuration from SSM Parameter Store.
 Reads data and writes results to DynamoDB tables.

 **Explanation**: Lambda is suitable for event-driven, asynchronous processing.
 It scales automatically and is cost-effective since you only pay for compute time consumed.
+[Strands Agents](https://strandsagents.com/) is used for the agentic functionality used during analysis.

 ### DynamoDB Tables (Amazon DynamoDB)

 **Component**: Amazon DynamoDB is a NoSQL key-value and document database.

 **Role**:
+- **Agents**: Stores information about the agents and their configuration.
 - **Items**: Stores the information on items to be verified.
 - **Collections**: Stores details about the collections.
 - **Verification Jobs**: Stores the status and results of the image verification and analysis processes.